-- LP352, an oral, centrally acting, 5-hydroxytryptamine 2C receptor subtype ("5-HT2C") superagonist, currently in a Phase 1b/2a clinical trial ("the PACIFIC Study") expected to evaluate approximately 50 participants ages 12 to 65 years old with developmental and epileptic encephalopathies ("DEEs"), which may include Dravet syndrome, Lennox-Gastaut syndrome ("LGS"), tuberous sclerosis complex ("TSC"), CDKL5 deficiency disorder, SCN2A-related disorders, among others, with topline data expected in the second half of 2023; - LP659, a centrally acting, sphingosine-1-phosphate ("S1P") receptor subtypes 1 and 5 ("S1P1,5") receptor modulator, for which we have a preinvestigational new drug ("IND") meeting with the FDA to finalize details regarding the clinical development plan for use of LP659 in rare neuroinflammatory indications scheduled in the fourth quarter of 2022; and - LP143, a centrally acting, full cannabinoid type 2 receptor ("CB2") agonist in preclinical studies for central nervous system ("CNS") diseases and disorders.
+- LP352, an oral, centrally acting, 5-hydroxytryptamine 2C receptor subtype ("5-HT2C") superagonist, currently in a Phase 1b/2a clinical trial ("the PACIFIC Study") for the treatment of seizures associated with developmental and epileptic encephalopathies ("DEEs"), which may include Dravet syndrome, Lennox-Gastaut syndrome ("LGS"), tuberous sclerosis complex ("TSC"), CDKL5 deficiency disorder, SCN2A-related disorders, among others; - We recently announced that we have expanded the age range of patients in the PACIFIC Study to include adolescents (ages 12 to 17), we are expanding our clinical trial sites into Australia, including sites in the Australian Epilepsy Clinical Trial Network, and we have added an open-label extension study to allow us to offer long-term access of LP352 to eligible trial participants. - LP659, a centrally acting, sphingosine-1-phosphate ("S1P") receptor subtypes 1 and 5 ("S1P1,5") receptor modulator in preclinical studies for multiple neurological diseases, for which we anticipate submitting an investigational new drug application ("IND") to the FDA in the fourth quarter of 2022; and - LP143, a centrally acting, full cannabinoid type 2 receptor ("CB2") agonist in preclinical studies for central nervous system ("CNS") diseases and disorders.

 In October 2020, we entered into a License Agreement with Arena (the "Arena License Agreement"), pursuant to which Arena granted us an exclusive, royalty bearing, sublicensable, worldwide license to develop and commercialize LP352, LP659, LP143 and certain 5-HT2A compounds (pharmaceutical products containing any such product candidates, the "Licensed Products").
-We further amended the Arena License Agreement in January and September 2022.
-See the discussion of the Arena License Agreement under "Agreements with Arena" below.
+In January 2022, we amended the Arena License Agreement to add an additional program.